adyitz/Analyst_BA_Case_Study/Case_Study.md

 ## Submission:

 Please submit your analysis and findings in Google Sheets file containing the calculated results, charts, and notes/descriptions.
 Your report should include a concise executive summary (no more than 1 page), methodology, analysis, and actionable insights and recommendations.
+Please make sure answers are marked clearly (e.g. If you proivde two answers in one tab of a Google Sheet workbook, please clearly label which answer is for 2a vs 2b.)